gabrielbazan/serverless_api_example/README.md

 ## Check the API out

-You can use the [Postman Collection in this repo](/postman_collection.json) to interact with the API.
+You can use the [Postman Collection in this repo](/postman_collection.json) to use the API.
 Just import it into Postman and set the collection variables (the API ID, mainly).

 ## Useful Stuff

+Just a bunch of commands that may be useful for you.

 ### Redeploy a Function